Clay Warmup Study

 1990 20 Juan Aguilera (2R)

-1995.
-Both seasons were remarkable; in each he won Estoril, Barcelona, Monte Carlo, and Rome.
-In 1996 he
+1996 outranks 1995.
+Both seasons were remarkable; in each he won Estoril, Barcelona, Monte Carlo, and

-threw in a SF at Munich for good measure.
-Others on the list include the usual suspects - Nadal, Ferrero,
+Rome.
+In 1996 he threw in a SF at Munich for good measure.
+Nadal in 2010 completed the only Masters

-What you have no doubt noticed already is that this list of 17 great clay court seasons produced only 5
+What you have no doubt noticed already is that this list of 26 great clay court seasons produced only 9

 winners in Paris.
 Does that invalidate the good clay warmups = good RG result theory?
-Not entirely.
-Note
+Not entirely, note

-that there are many SF and QF RG results.
+there are many SF and QF RG results.
 But it may suggest a burnout factor in playing so many matches